TaoM29/machine-learning/README.md

 ### 3. Disease Stage (Disease Stage Prediction)
 - **Folder:** [disease stage](disease%20stage/)
-- **Description:** This project provides a template for implementing a RandomForestClassfier manually in Python without using built in functions for model training.
-It covers Data Preprocessing, Exploratory Data Analysis (EDA), Model Training, and Evaluation.
+- **Description:** This project provides a  template for analyzing disease stages using machine learning techniques.
+It includes data preprocessing, feature selection, and model training using classifiers like Random Forest, Logistic Regression, and SVM.
+The notebook is designed for researchers and data scientists working with medical datasets to classify disease stages efficiently.
 - **Files Included:**
   - `disease_stage_template.ipynb`: Interactive Jupyter Notebook for exploring the model training implementation.
   - `disease_stage_template.py`: Python script for running the models in a standalone environment.
   - `train.csv`: CSV file for the training data.
   - `test.csv` CSV file for the testing data.